hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Add or allocate a new public IP address from the pool of available IP addresses.
-If a network is not specified, the first external network found will be used.
+If a network is not specified, the first external network found is used.

 ###Examples
 Add a new public IP address to external network: